-Tickets are $12 to Fright Farm, southern Minnesota’s most horrifying haunted attraction.
+Tickets are $15 at the door or $13 online in advance to Fright Farm, southern Minnesota’s most horrifying haunted attraction.
 Doors open at 7 pm.
-Enjoy every Thursday, Friday and Saturday night from October 10th through October November 2nd plus the 30th.
-The scary entertainment includes riding the hearse, the Haunted Bus, the maze of terror, the Underground Clown Town, the Butcher Shop, and the Spiders Den.
+Enjoy every Thursday, Friday and Saturday night from October 2nd.
+The scary entertainment includes riding the hearse, the Haunted Bus, the all new Guillotine Room, the maze of terror, the Underground Clown Town, the Butcher Shop, and the Spiders Den.
 Enter if you date at your own risk.

 Duluth Haunted Houses